Fredericcelerse/DataConsistency/README.md

 X_cancer_enhanced = create_features(X_cancer_preprocessed)
 ```

 Importantly, here we decided to use "degree=4" in the "PolynomialFeatures" function.
 This is purely an empirical choice and the user is free to use either less complex (degree=3) or more complex (degree=5) combinations between the features.

-Once the new features are created and  stored in "X_drug_enhanced" and "X_cancer_enhanced", we can use the Pearson correlation method to evaluate the possible correlations between these new features and the corresponded targets:
+Once the new features are created and stored in "X_drug_enhanced" and "X_cancer_enhanced", we can use the Pearson correlation method to evaluate the possible correlations between these new features and the corresponding targets:
 ```python
 # Once the new correlated features are created, we can calculate the correlation
 # using the Pearson Correlation method